JoelTanSG/GA-DSIF4-Data-Science-Immersive-Projects/Project_2/README.md

 * Fireplace: 0 as 'NA', 1-2 as '1-2' and 3 or more as '>2'

 3. Variables that are numeric but falls under categorical (To One Hot Encode):

 |Variable|Comments|
 |---|---|
 |TotRms AbvGrd| Rooms with above avg grade|

-4. Some General comments

-Interesting that once rooms above average grade hits 10 the salesprice starts to taper off and actually drop when it hits 12.Same goes for garage cars, where the curve drops after 3 cars.

-This seems to indicate, that unlike Singapore a larger property might not command a higher selling price in Ames.
+4. Some General comments: Interesting that once rooms above average grade hits 10 the salesprice starts to taper off and actually drop when it hits 12.Same goes for garage cars, where the curve drops after 3 cars.This seems to indicate, that unlike Singapore a larger property might not command a higher selling price in Ames.
 This could be reflection of the space constraint we have here.

 _Note the decision to keep, drop or merge the variables are based on a mix of logic, looking at the boxplot and researching online/ descriptive abstract of the different terms.
 Also not documented are the many smaller plots and comparison made between variables but cleaned up to make the code more concise for readability._

 ## EDA
 I generated a pairplot to take a look at other possible relationships
 ![](./assets/images/pairplot.png)

 Interesting that garage area and total basement square feet is in the top 5 correlation to sales price of a property in the US.

 I also generated a heatmap to look at the possible correlation between the variables:

 ![](./assets/images/heatmap.png)

 ## Model_Preprocessing